-An R6RS library form is made of four essential parts: (1) the library name, (2) the set of identifiers that the library exports, (3) the set of libraries that the library imports, and (4) the body of the library.
+An RRS library form is made of four essential parts: (1) the library name, (2) the set of identifiers that the library exports, (3) the set of libraries that the library imports, and (4) the body of the library.

 The library name can be any non-empty list of identifiers.
-R6RS-defined libraries includes (rnrs), (rnrs unicode), (rnrs bytevectors), and so on.
+RRS-defined libraries includes (rnrs), (rnrs unicode), (rnrs bytevectors), and so on.

 The library exports are a set of identifiers that are made available to importing libraries.
-Every exported identifier must be bound: it may either be defined in the library or imported using the import form.
-Library exports include variables, keywords, record names, and condition names.
+Every exported identifier must be bound: it may either be defined in the libraries or imported from another library.
+Library exports include variables, keywords, record names, condition names.